 I used the main check in line which moved quickly but the front desk person seemed like she was trying to process the most people as there was a line despite the large staff working the desk (about ten).
 I was not welcomed as a HHonors member, not welcomed as a conference attendee and not provided the conference wi-fi code.
 She did switch me from a double/double to a King room, which I would later realize was not a good thing.
 Passing the welcome beverage station and the Concierge desk, the ten bank elevators are in a U shape with a round seating area in green velvet.

 Exiting the elevator, I made a few turns and passed many a star of yesteryear, actually stars of a time well before I was born.
 For younger guests, I doubt they even know who any of these faces are, especially as there are no plaques to explain.
-This was telling, the photos of the ghosts of the hotel – those who in their fame and stardom played at the hotel.
+This was telling, the photos of the ghosts of the hotel – those who in their fame and stardom played at the hotel (what a magnificant cast of legendary characters to have seen in their prime).
 As if the lobby and other features, didn’t scream “historic hotel” and “old school”, these photos definitely did.

 The king bed was striking in white with four pillows (quite comfortable too), a contrast to the dark furniture, green chair and heavy curtains.
 As I do, I went to the window to check out my normal alley (no view) view, in this case, I opened the blackout curtains and raised the shade to see this unique view and further explained why the room was so dark.
 Note that this wins my “worst view ever” despite the cool photo of the various metals.
 Given that it was winter and my room had no light, I really should have switched rooms as it may have made me feel better.
 Not quite sure why I didn’t call.